chrislovsund/docker-cleaner/README.md

 # docker-cleaner
-Small ruby script to remove old containers and old images
+Small ruby script to remove containers and images older than one week.

-Can be run in ruby environment or use bash script to run inside another docker (inspired by meltwater/docker-cleanup).
+Can be run in ruby environment or use bash script to run inside another docker (inspired by [meltwater/docker-cleanup](https://github.com/meltwater/docker-cleanup)).